siiftun1857/istrolid-magnux-documents/modifiers.md

 Units spawn without cloak, even if they are capable of cloaking.

+## units_idle_ai_target_2nd_closest
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Units idle ai will target the 2nd closest enemy if the closest enemy is cloaked.

+If the closest enemy is cloaked, the idleAI of unit will target the next closest enemy, regardless this one is cloaked or not.

+## units_radius_500m
+> tags: gameplayImpact, recomputeUnitsRequired
+> info: Units radius are at least 500m.

+The min radius of a unit is now 500m, instead of 10m, or 20m with `units_radius_ignore_occupied_cells`.

 ## units_radius_smallest_circle
 > tags: gameplayImpact, recomputeUnitsRequired
 > info: Units center and radius will use the smallest circle.